 In face recognition, convolutional neural network (CNN) representations have been effectively leveraged to improve verification performance \cite{kim2022adaface, deng2019arcface, parkhi2015deep, wang2018cosface, zhao2003face, liu2017sphereface, wang2018additive}.
 Although achieving low error rates on unseen test samples enhances model credibility, the complexity of learning high-level representations directly from raw pixels makes it difficult to understand the model’s decision-making process.
 Many recent works attempt to interpret these models using post-hoc approaches, which introduce additional computational overhead after the decision is made and typically lack quantitative justification of the generated explanations \cite{mery2022black, huber2024efficient, knoche2023explainable, lu2024towards, huber2024recognition}.

 As opposed to post-hoc approaches, interpretable models emphasize constrained design choices to make decisions inherently more interpretable \cite{rudin2019stop, rudin2022interpretable, agarwal2021neural, molnar2020interpretable, murdoch2019definitions, linardatos2020explainable}.
-One prominent example is ProtoPNet~\cite{chen2019looks}, which expresses model outputs as a weighted sum of similarities to learned prototypes derived from training images.
+One prominent example is ProtoPNet~\cite{chen2019looks}, which represents model outputs as a weighted sum of similarities between the input and prototypes learned from the training images.
 This formulation enables localized and case-based reasoning by relating regions of the input image to the prototypes.
 However, its applicability is limited to closed-set recognition, as the prototypes are drawn from training data.

-In this work, we propose a distance metric for measuring similarity between face images.
-Unlike the traditional approach of representing a face image with a single feature vector, we first extract representations from restricted receptive fields.
-Patch-level similarity scores are then computed between image pairs, and the global similarity score is defined as the sum of these patch similarities.
-This formulation provides a more human-understandable similarity assessment, as the overall score is decomposed into contributions from different sub-regions.
-Moreover, because patch similarities are an inherent part of the decision process, our method eliminates the need for post-hoc explanation techniques.
+In this work, we introduce RRFNet to optimize face recognition through the fusion of patch-level similarity scores.
+Unlike the traditional approach of learning a single feature vector for a similarity assessment, RRFNet defines global similarity as the sum of local similarities (illustrated in Fig. \ref{fig:intro}).
+Since this formulation decomposes similarity into contributions from sub-regions, it yields saliency maps as an inherent part of the decision process, eliminating the need for computationally expensive post-hoc approaches.

 We evaluate our approach using two patch sizes, $28 \times 28$ and $56 \times 56$, on $112 \times 112$ face images.
 Although restricted receptive fields constrain the available spatial context, we surprisingly find that this design choice improves verification accuracy compared to state-of-the-art methods when $56 \times 56$ patches are used for similarity measurement.
-Notably, even with patches as small as $28 \times 28$, our method achieves competitive verification performance.
+Even with patches as small as $28 \times 28$, our method achieves competitive verification performance.
 Note, performing verification based on local similarities inherently provides regional explanations, leading to more interpretable decision-making compared to global feature extraction approaches.